The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Methods

 We simulate 16 \ac{DCO} populations across a discrete log-spaced metallicity grid that spans $(1/200) Z_{\odot}$ to $(7/4) Z_{\odot}$, as this metallicity range is approximately that of the grids used for stellar evolution within \texttt{COSMIC}~\citep{hurley_comprehensive_2000}.
 Our population models include a set of key assumptions.
-We sample initial conditions according to the correlated multidimensional distributions from \citet{moe_mind_2017}.
-All of our binaries are drawn from the same initial mass function, and we assume a solar metallicity of $Z_{\odot} = 0.017$~\citep{grevesse_standard_1998} for all calculations.
-To calculate \ac{CO} remnant properties from the pre-supernova properties of a star, we employ the Delayed remnant mass prescription from \citet{fryer_compact_2012} that allows for compact object formation in the lower mass gap~\citep[e.g.,][]{zevin_exploring_2020}.
+We draw primary masses using the initial mass function from \citet{kroupa_variation_2001}, and initial orbital periods and eccentricities following the prescriptions from~\citet{sana_binary_2012}.
+We fix the binary fraction to be 0.7.
+We limit the minimum mass ratio to be set such that the pre-main sequence lifetime of the secondary is not longer than the full lifetime of the primary if it were to evolve as a single star.
+We assume a solar metallicity of $Z_{\odot} = 0.017$~\citep{grevesse_standard_1998} for all calculations.
+To calculate \ac{CO} remnant properties from the pre-supernova properties of a star, we employ the Delayed remnant mass prescription from \citet{fryer_compact_2012} that allows for \ac{CO} formation in the lower mass gap~\citep[e.g.,][]{zevin_exploring_2020}.
 We assume a conservative upper-limit for the maximum \ac{NS} mass of $3~M_\odot$ \citep{rhoades_maximum_1974, kalogera_maximum_1996}.
 To determine respective remnant masses for pulsational pair-instability supernovae and pair-instability supernovae, we use fits to Table 1 of \citet{marchant_pulsational_2019}.
 For common-envelope evolution, we use the prescription from \cite{belczynski_compact_2008} to determine the critical mass ratio for the onset of unstable mass transfer.
 We set $\alpha = 1$ for the common-envelope efficiency parameter~\citep{livio_common_1988, ivanova_common_2013}, and use a variable prescription for the envelope binding energy factor $\lambda$~\citep{claeys_theoretical_2014}.
 Last, we set the wind-accretion efficiency factor to $0.5$, and enforce Eddington-limited accretion in all binaries.